-The Networking Manifesto for International Employment: Part 1
+The Networking Guide for International Work: Part 1

 Why Creating an Engaged Group of Contacts is Key to Finding a Job Overseas and How to Reach Out Ethically and Effectively

 |Networking is very often the best way to find international jobs.

 This guide is targeted to people who seek their first international job.
 Most of the examples will be taken from the nonprofit, journalism, and educational sectors, although the principles apply to business and government as well.
 The tips can be used to find short-term or long-term assignments, and will be helpful for recent college graduates, mid-career professionals, and retired people eager for new adventures.
 We’ll cover virtual networking as well as in person strategies.
 Happy networking!

 We have broken up the guide into the following key sections:

 - Clarify Your Networking Goals: Your International Job Search Statement

 - Who to Contact about International Jobs: Getting to the Bullseye, The Person Who Can Hire You

 - Once You Have Identified the Bullseye: Reaching Out to Get Hired Overseas